jeconiel12/progress_bar/README.md

 ## Usage

-Initialise the ProgressBar with required values, it will create a default progress step with default value.
+Initialize the ProgressBar with required values, it will create a default progress step with default value.

 ```dart
 ProgressBar(